daultonb/COSC360Project/milestone-docs/m2_client-side_mar1.md

 - [x] Status: Complete, Assigned to: Daulton Baird

 > Organization of pages (How are pages linked? – site map)

  ![alt text](https://github.com/daultonb/COSC360Project/blob/main/graphics/sitemap.PNG)

 - [x] Status: Complete, Assigned to: Damyn Filipuzzi

 > Logic process (How will a user engage with site?): This needs to include all processes for how the user/admin will engage with site.

 ![alt text](https://github.com/daultonb/COSC360Project/blob/main/graphics/Logic_Process.PNG)

-- [x ] Status: Complete, Assigned to: Damyn Filipuzzi
+- [x] Status: Complete, Assigned to: Damyn Filipuzzi

 > Static design and styles of pages

-- [ ] Status: WIP, Assigned to: Daulton
+- [x] Status: WIP, Assigned to: Daulton

 > Examples of each page type (coded with ipsum lorem as a minimum)

-- [ ] Status: WIP, Assigned to: Ross
+- [x] Status: WIP, Assigned to: Ross

 > Client-side validation

 - [ ] Status: WIP, Assigned to: Ross

 > Client-side security

 - [ ] Status: WIP, Assigned to: Ross